 Pediatric Infectious Diseases Fellowship Program

-- Train fellows to provide expertise in the care of all children with infectious diseases, including the healthy child and the child with complex medical problems.
+• Train fellows to provide expertise in caring for all children with infectious diseases, including the healthy child and the child with complex medical problems.

-- Produce excellent, independent clinicians with a service niche (including but not limited to care of the immunocompromised and neonatal host, antimicrobial stewardship, healthcare epidemiology, quality improvement/patient safety, vaccine advocacy) within the field of pediatric infectious diseases.
+• Produce excellent, independent clinicians with a service niche (including but not limited to care of the immunocompromised and neonatal host, antimicrobial stewardship, healthcare epidemiology, quality improvement/patient safety, and vaccine advocacy) within pediatric infectious diseases.

 Faculty

-The Pediatric Infectious Diseases faculty members are all recognized as exceptional teachers, role models, and leaders in their field.
+The Pediatric Infectious Diseases faculty members are recognized as exceptional teachers, role models, and leaders in their field.
 Each one is board-certified in pediatrics and pediatric infectious diseases.
-They have a variety of research interests, including vaccine development, policy, implementation, and education; outcomes research in clinical infectious diseases; hospital infection control and epidemiology; antimicrobial stewardship; and management of infections in transplant and immunocompromised hosts.
+They have various research interests, including vaccine development, policy, implementation, and education; outcomes research in clinical infectious diseases; hospital infection control and epidemiology; antimicrobial stewardship; and management of infections in transplant and immunocompromised hosts.

 University of Louisville Pediatric Fellowships